square/leakcanary/docs/recipes.md

 Sometimes it's necessary to disable LeakCanary temporarily, for example for a product demo or when running performance tests.
 You have different options, depending on what you're trying to achieve:

 * Create a build variant that does not include the LeakCanary dependencies, see [Setting up LeakCanary for different product flavors](#setting-up-leakcanary-for-different-product-flavors).
-* Disable the tracking of retained objects: `AppWatcher.config = AppWatcher.config.copy(enabled = false)`.
 * Disable the heap dumping & analysis: `LeakCanary.config = LeakCanary.config.copy(dumpHeap = false)`.
 * Hide the leak display activity launcher icon: override `R.bool.leak_canary_add_launcher_icon` or call `LeakCanary.showLeakDisplayActivityLauncherIcon(false)`

 !!! info
-    When you set `AppWatcher.config.enabled` to false, `AppWatcher.objectWatcher` will stop creating weak references to destroyed objects.

-	If instead you set `LeakCanary.Config.dumpHeap` to false, `AppWatcher.objectWatcher` will still keep track of retained objects, and LeakCanary will look for these objects when you change `LeakCanary.Config.dumpHeap` back to true.
+    When you set `LeakCanary.Config.dumpHeap` to `false`, `AppWatcher.objectWatcher` will still keep track of retained objects, and LeakCanary will look for these objects when you change `LeakCanary.Config.dumpHeap` back to `true`.

 ## Counting retained instances in release builds